How to Become a Nurse with a Biology Degree: Start Where You Are

 3. Begin Nursing School

 The 16-month Averett ABSN program consists of four full-time semesters and 66 total credit hours.
-The program follows a blended learning model that includes online coursework, hands-on labs and in-person clinical placements.
+The program follows a blended learning model that includes:

 4. Pass the NCLEX-RN®

 Your Averett ABSN education will prepare you to sit confidently for the National Council Licensure Exam (NCLEX-RN®).
-You must pass this exam to gain certification as a registered nurse.
+Once you finish your BSN program successfully, you may register for the exam.

 5. Find a Job